outdreamer/build-a-cure/docs/tasks/function_to_do.md

               - find a system where it's not an error and the cause of the error to fix (or cause of other error types) in the origin system will be a structure of difference between the two systems
                 - example: 'bowing' is a social error in some systems - the difference between those systems and a system where it's not an error is a difference in the 'culture' sub-system
                   - error types involved include: 'culture', 'sub-system', 'interaction', 'social interaction'

         - change:
-          - apply interface components to origin system & apply core functions to those components
-            - example: 'perspective' mapped to a 'driving' problem system can have structures like:
-              - 'position' bc its a physical system where differences in 'position' change perspective definition components (like 'visibility' or 'priority')
-              - 'role' bc it involves agents where differences in 'role' may change 'focus' or 'priority'
           - changing interface component variables of the problem system can identify error types quickly
             - structure:
                - changing common structures of difference between similar components like instances of a type)